syfrtech/codegen/README.md

 Currently v1.0.8

-This tool generates SDKs for client use (ex: react-query typescript).
-Other SDKs may be developed in the future, particularly those languages supported by https://www.graphql-code-generator.com/
+This tool generates SDKs for client use.
+Currently just a holder for several dependencies and used by website repo.

-## Use

-import syfrsdk from "syfrsdk";

-## Develop

-Create a .env resembling the .env.example, but using your credentials

-`yarn install`

-`yarn generate`

-You may choose to modify the ./src/documents.graphql to change the SDK output